-The statistics relating to AIDS are extremely grim, with the United Nations Program on HIV/AIDS (UNAIDS) having described it for years as a veritable ‘epidemic’.
-According to them, 36.7 million people around the world are currently living with the condition, and an average of 1.8 million are infected annually.
-Shockingly, around 40% of people with AIDS are unaware of their plight, and lack access to quality testing services.
-And sadly, at least one million people die from an illness related to AIDS each year.
+The statistics relating to AIDS are bleak.
+The United Nations Program on HIV/AIDS (UNAIDS) has described it for years as a veritable ‘epidemic.’
+An estimated 37.9 million people around the world are currently living with the condition.
+And an average of 1.7 million are infected annually.
+Shockingly, around 40% of people with AIDS are unaware of their plight and lack access to quality testing services.

-While weed is usually associated with getting high, thousands of studies have shown the herb’s medicinal qualities.
-Typically, medical marijuana is used as a means of easing symptoms of conditions, but what if it was actually capable of curing them?
-Incredibly, there is scientific research data which suggests that this might not be such a stretch of the imagination.
-So, can marijuana cure AIDS?
-Read on to find out more.
+While weed is usually associated with getting high, thousands of studies show the herb’s potential medicinal qualities.
+Typically, medical marijuana is used as a means of easing symptoms of conditions.
+However, we must stop short of suggesting that cannabis can ‘cure’ anything.
+Nonetheless, patients with AIDS will happily take anything that eases their suffering.
+Can MMJ help them in this regard?
+Read on to find out.

-It is important to remember that AIDS is a ‘phase’ of HIV, so if you contract the latter, you won’t necessarily end up with the former.
-As the name suggests, HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system, and most pertinently, the body’s T-cells or CD-4 cells.
-Your T-cells are crucial because they help the body fight disease – when you have HIV, you are more likely to become seriously ill as your body is no longer able to fight back.
+It is important to remember that AIDS is a ‘phase’ of HIV.
+Therefore, if you contract the latter, you won’t necessarily end up with the former.
+As the name suggests, HIV (human immunodeficiency virus) is a virus that attacks the immune system.
+Most pertinently, it affects the body’s T-cells or CD-4 cells.
+Your T-cells are crucial because they help the body fight disease.
+When you have HIV, you are more likely to become seriously ill as your body is no longer able to fight back.

-Also, it’s important to understand that AIDS (acquired immunodeficiency virus) is the most severe phase of infection – when you reach this stage, your immune system is so badly damaged that serious illnesses, also known as opportunistic infections, are virtually certain.
+Also, it’s essential to understand that AIDS (acquired immunodeficiency virus) is the most severe phase of infection.
+When you reach this stage, your immune system is so severely damaged that serious illnesses, also known as opportunistic infections, are virtually inevitable.
 If you don’t get treatment for HIV, it will go through the following three stages:

 Acute HIV Infection

-Somewhere between two and four weeks after infection, most sufferers will have flu-like symptoms including swollen glands, sore throat, headaches, and muscle pain.
-This is your body’s natural response to the infection, and is sometimes called acute retroviral syndrome (ARS).
-Studies show that if you receive treatment during this time frame, you will enjoy a significantly reduced likelihood of developing full blown AIDS.
+Somewhere between two and four weeks after infection, most sufferers will have flu-like symptoms.
+They include swollen glands, sore throat, headaches, and muscle pain.
+This is your body’s natural response to the infection and is sometimes called acute retroviral syndrome (ARS).
+Studies show that if you receive treatment during this time frame, you have a significantly reduced likelihood of developing full-blown AIDS.

 Latency refers to a period where the virus is developing without producing symptoms.
 If you are already on ART, it is possible to keep the virus in the latency stage and prevent it from developing into AIDS.
-If you are not on ART, however, the latency phase lasts an average of a decade (although this could be much shorter depending on the individual).
+If you are not on ART, however, the latency phase lasts an average of a decade.
+However, this is potentially much shorter depending on the individual.
 Ultimately, your T-cell count falls again as the viral load increases.

-This is the final stage where you become increasingly vulnerable to life-ending illnesses.
-While a person with a healthy immune system has a CD4 count between 500 and 1,600 cells per mm3, you are deemed to have AIDS when it falls below 200 cells.
-If you don’t receive treatment once you have AIDS, average life expectancy is approximately three years.
+This is the final stage, where you become increasingly vulnerable to life-ending illnesses.
+A person with a healthy immune system has a CD4 count between 500 and 1,600 cells per mm3.
+An individual is deemed to have AIDS when it falls below 200 cells.
+If you don’t receive treatment once you have AIDS, the average life expectancy is approximately three years.
 If you develop an opportunistic illness, however, you probably have 12 months to live if you don’t get treatment.

 Is There a Cure & What Are the Traditional Treatment Options?

 At the time of writing, there is no effective cure for the condition.
 You can only hope to keep it under control with ART.
-Antiretrovirals (ARV) are administered to patients with HIV, and they have helped significantly reduce the number of deaths associated with the disease in the last 20 years.
-It will keep you healthy for a number of years, as it reduces the viral load on your body fluids and blood, and thus helps you steer clear of full-blown AIDS.
+Antiretrovirals (ARV) are administered to patients with HIV.
+They have helped significantly reduce the number of deaths associated with the disease in the last 20 years.
+It will keep you healthy for several years, as it reduces the viral load on your body fluids and blood.
+This process helps you steer clear of full-blown AIDS.

-You must begin ART as soon as possible after diagnosis, though, because a delay in treatment ensures the virus continues to wreak havoc on your immune system.
-Unfortunately, ART can cause an array of side effects although advances in medicine mean such adverse reactions are less common and less severe than in the past.
+You must begin ART as soon as possible after diagnosis.
+A delay in treatment ensures the virus continues to wreak havoc on your immune system.
+Unfortunately, ART can cause an array of side effects.
+At least, advances in medicine mean such adverse reactions are less frequent and less severe than in the past.
 Common side effects include: